jvscorrea/jvscorrea/README.md

 ### Hi there 👋

+Front-end developer, with experience in website development and web systems.
+I started to work with IT in 2014 during the college, I like to study and learn new technologies to keep evolving, aimming to always try to solve problems.

 <!--
 **joaovsantos/joaovsantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.